 One of the assignments in this section is compulsory and must be presented for either nikos dimitrakas or Martin Henkel in order to acquire a pass grade for the practical part of the course.
+Your group should be able to demonstrate a working solution, also be prepared to answer the questions stated in the "Learning by errors" section on page 15.
 You may, of course, complete more than one of the assignments, but only one is required.
 Choose one of the following four assignments!